PoisotLab/ms_straight_lines/manuscript.md

 been considered over the years.
 Here we describe three popular approaches before describing our own proposed model.
-The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same average degree (_i.e._ number of links per species).
+The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same average degree, thats is most species should have the same number of interactions.
 Links are modeled as the number of species times a constant: $\hat L_\text{LSSL} = b\times S$, with $b \approx 2$.
 This model imagines that every species added to a community increases the number of interactions by two -- for example, an animal which consumes one resource and is consumed by one predator.
-Martinez @Mart92 instead suggested that the number of links should be in proportion to the *square* of species richness: $\hat L_\text{CC} = b\times S^2$, where $c$ is a constant in $]0,1[$.
-This is called the  *constant connectance* model, because it implies a constant ratio $Co = L/S^2$ for all networks.
-This model was a first attempt to recongize the constraint discussed above: no network can have more than $S^2$ interactions.
-Finally, @BrosOstl04 note that these two models are instead special cases of the same general model, in which $\hat L_\text{reg} = b\times S^a$ where $a$ and $b$ are constants.
-Power laws are a popular means of describing scaling relationships in many parts of science and were first applied to food webs by
+Yet this model started to show its deficiencies when data on larger food webs became available, which revealed that $L$ increases faster than a linear function of
+$S$ would.
+In response to the idea that the *average degree* is constant, Martinez [@Mart92] suggested instead that *connectance* is unchanged in response to $S$; in other words, a food web is always equally filled, regardless of whether it has 5 or 5000 species.
+Under the so-called "constant connectance" model, the number of links is proportional to the richness squared, $\hat L_\text{CC} = b\times S^2$, where $c$ is a constant in $]0,1[$ representing the expected value of connectance.
+This model can be relaxed by assuming that the scaling of $L$ with $S$ does not necessarily follows the maximum number of interactions, and the best fit was with a model of the form $\hat L_\text{reg} = b\times S^a$, which is trivially a linear relationship between $\text{log}(L)$ and $\text{log}(S)$.

-@BrosOstl04.
-Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness.
+This power law model can be parameterized in arbitrarily complex ways, including spatial scaling and species area relationships [@BrosOstl04]; it should further be noted that this model is a synthesis of preview hypotheses, encompassing both the link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a = \bar \text{Co}, b=2$) depending on which parameters are fixed.
+Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness [@WinePian01; @RiedRall10; @GarlCald03].
 However, the parameters of a power law relationship are difficult to reason about ecologically.
 This is in part because many mechanisms can produce power-law shaped relationships.

 All three of the models described above share an important shortcoming: they cannot be used for prediction while remaining within the bounds set by